aimee0317/google-looker-studio/README.md

 ## Actionable Items
 - Create more marketing channels, such as affiliate marketing or marketing newsletter, to improve overall traffic.
 - Adjust the website to make it more mobile-friendly/adaptable as about 40% of the traffic comes from mobile devices.
+- Improve the website's UI to include more 'call to action' elements and enhance conversion/conversion rate.
 - Optimize the Google Ads to reduce CPC (Cost Per Click).